 - Motor manslaughter

-- Speeding 50 km over posted speed limit (or set limit in your province)
+- Speeding 50 km over the posted speed limit (or set limit in your province)

 - Refusing a breathalyzer test

-How do you know what's on your record?
+How do I find out what's on my driving record?

-If it takes up to six years to have a clean driving history, you may feel defeated when it comes to premiums.
-But the IBC notes you can take action.
+If it takes up to three years to have a clean driving history, you may feel defeated when it comes to premiums.
+But the Insurance Bureau of Canada notes you can take action.
 You have the option to choose public transit to lower the number of annual kilometres on your car.
 You can also exclude high-risk drivers from using your vehicle.